foggynight/falc/README.md

 ## Installation

-Build the `rpn-calc` executable:
+Build the `falc` executable:

     make

-Optional: Copy `rpn-calc` into a directory on the `PATH`:
+Optional: Copy `falc` into a directory on the `PATH`:

-    cp rpn-calc /usr/local/bin
+    cp falc /usr/local/bin

-Note: Any name may be chosen for the executable, I prefer `rpn`:

-    cp rpn-calc /usr/local/bin/rpn

 ## Usage

-    rpn-calc
+    falc

 This calculator operates by storing and fetching arguments from a data stack.
 When you enter a number, it is pushed onto the stack.
 When you enter the name of an operation, its arguments are popped off the stack, the operation is executed, and its return value is pushed onto the stack.

-In addition to some mathematical functions, `rpn-calc` has various operations for manipulating the data stack, such as:
+In addition to some mathematical functions, `falc` has various operations for manipulating the data stack, such as:

 - `drop`: Drop the top element of the data stack.